 Native English speaking teachers are common in almost all of Paris’ international schools.
 Extra language classes are also equally common, and the standard of education is extremely high in all areas.
 Rest assured, any of Paris’ schools will have a wonderful learning environment for your child no matter what stage of education they are at.

-Below, we have compiled our top 10 international schools in Paris.
-However, there are another 21 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Paris according to our users.
+However, there are another 33 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Paris based on your requirements.